-The other interesting thing about this description is the mustache.
+The other interesting thing about this description is the crazy villain 'stache.
 Earlier drafts of Tess of the D'Urbervilles make Alec look younger, and more boyish.
 But in the final version, Hardy decided that Tess's seducer/rapist should be more adult.
 Unlike Tess, he knows what he's up to, and what the consequences will be, and he does it anyway.
 Also, a "well-groomed black mustache"?
-It's like he's a stage villain – Hardy whips out every stereotype in the stereotype book to suggest to us Alec's out-of-control sexuality, and his role as a villain.
+It's like he's a stage villain—Hardy whips out every stereotype in the stereotype book to suggest to us Alec's out-of-control sexuality, and his diabolical schemes.

 But despite the rampant stereotypes in the initial description of Alec, he still proves capable of change.
 After publicly humiliating his would-be savior, the Reverend Clare, Alec eventually converts to Christianity, and starts preaching on rocks and in village centers.

 But did he really change?
 When he sees Tess again, his newfound faith waivers, and he chases her down, asking about her life since she left Trantridge.
 He even offers to make amends for the past as best he can by proposing to marry her and make an "honest woman" out of her.
 When she turns him down (she's already married, after all), he gives up on being a preacher and turns into the same old mustachioed, obsessed seducer he was at Trantridge.